Shared Ownership vs. Help to Buy: which one’s right for you?July 31, 2019 | Laura Whittle

 - Solicitor fees

-- A subsidised monthly rent on the part you don’t own
+- A subsidised monthly rent on the part you don’t own (including ground rent if applicable).

 Help to Buy: The main costs you should consider when buying a home with the Help to Buy: Equity Loan include: